People mean different things by “conservation” or “restoration” and etc. Here’s what these words mean to me.

 What’s the difference between repair, restoration, rebinding, and conservation?

-There’s no sharp demarcation between these three terms, really; they shade into one another.
+There’s no sharp demarcation between these three terms.
+They shade into one another.

-Repair means just what it sounds like: fixing damage and wear before it gets worse.
+Means fixing damage and wear before it gets worse.
 Typical book repairs might include mending torn pages, covering worn corners with new material, reattaching loose cover boards, reaffirming loose sewing, etc. Repairs can be elegant and unobtrusive, or strong and obvious.
-A circulating library book, for example, requires a sturdier repairs than a delicate book which will receive gentle treatment.
+A circulating library book, for example, requires sturdier repairs than a delicate book which will receive gentle treatment.
 In all cases, having a book repaired at the first sign of damage prevents further damage.
 As an example, if a cover board begins to separate, it will eventually come off, and without the cover properly attached the pages of the book could become folded and torn.
-A good, sensitive repair moves close to the restoration category.

 What kind of treatment does my book need?

 Repair, restore, or rebind: it’s not one-size-fits-all.
 Each book is an individual, and should be evaluated individually.
 Let me give you some examples.
 They may not be from the real world.

 This is a book that receives a lot of use in a dangerous environment, at least from the book’s point of view.
 Oil, food stains, spills, knives, hot pans, being dropped by a cook trying to turn the page with one clean hand . . . cookbooks have to take the heat because they can’t stay out of the kitchen.
 Consider having the book rebound in a sturdy stain-resistant cover, possibly reinforcing the construction to stand up to rough handling.